ietf-wg-asdf/SDF/sdf.md

         "Switch": {
             "sdfProperty": {
                 "value": {
-                    "description": "The state of the switch; false for off and true for on" "type": "boolean"
+                    "description": "The state of the switch; false for off and true for on."
+                    "type": "boolean"
                 }
             },
             "sdfAction": {
                 "on": {
-                    "description": "Turn the switch on; equivalent to setting value to true" },
+                    "description": "Turn the switch on; equivalent to setting value to true."
+                },
                 "off": {
-                    "description": "Turn the switch on; equivalent to setting value to false" },
+                    "description": "Turn the switch on; equivalent to setting value to false."
+                },
                 "toggle": {
-                    "description": "Toggle the switch; equivalent to setting value to its complement" }
+                    "description": "Toggle the switch; equivalent to setting value to its complement."
+                }
             }
         }